WHAT TO DO BEFORE THE BABY ARRIVES:

 There will be plenty of time for questions within the structure of the class.
 Please feel free to bring your support person (one person included in the cost of the class).

-For couples looking for one on one breastfeeding education in the comfort of their own home, this class is the best option.
+For couples looking for one on one breastfeeding education, this class is the best option.
 It covers all of the same topics as the group breastfeeding class as well as offering guidance for a mother’s individual breastfeeding concerns.
 Mothers who have struggled with breastfeeding previous infants will benefit from the guidance and individualized plan created to address past concerns such as low milk supply, latch issues, and infant with tongue or lip-tie.
 Also expectant mothers who have had any type of previous breast surgeries or procedures will have the opportunity to discuss concerns while making a plan to support.

 WHAT TO DO AFTER THE BABY ARRIVES: